BIM47106 - Specific deductions: staffing costs: remuneration payments to friends and relatives: wholly and exclusively

 Controlling directors

-Controlling directors are often the driving force behind the company.
-Where the controlling director is also the person whose work generates the company's income then the level of the remuneration package is a commercial decision and it is unlikely that there will be a non-business purpose for the level of the remuneration package.
+Controlling directors are often the driving force behind a company.
+Where the controlling director is also the person whose work generates the company’s income then the level of the remuneration package is a commercial decision and it is unlikely that there will be a non-trade purpose for the level of the remuneration package.
 It should be noted that remuneration does not include entitlement to dividends etc arising in the capacity of shareholder.

 Other employees

-Where the remuneration package paid in respect of other directors (or an employee who is a close relative or friend of the business proprietor or controlling director) is in line with that paid to unconnected employees, you should accept that the package is paid wholly & exclusively for the purposes of the trade.
+Where the remuneration package paid in respect of other directors (or an employee who is a close relative or friend of the business proprietor or controlling director) is in line with that paid to unconnected employees, you should accept that the package is paid wholly and exclusively for the purposes of the trade.

 However precise comparisons are not always possible.
 Careful consideration of the facts will be required in worthwhile cases to establish whether the level of the remuneration paid to a friend or relative of the proprietor is commercial and commensurate with the duties undertaken.
 The chosen comparators need to have similar qualifications, experience and job description.